Eating foods rich in oestrogen plays a great role in the operations of the human body.

-Eating foods rich in oestrogen plays a great role in the operations of the human body.
 Contrary to what is believed, estrogen is needed for the human body to function correctly; the male body needs estrogen to function properly, just as the female body does.

 But, there is a need to keep the oestrogen level at the normal range.
 However, there are cases where the body has low oestrogen levels.
-This can result in weak bones, moodiness, reduced libido, irregular periods in women, tender breasts, or even difficulty concentrating.

 At this point, it becomes necessary to seek out ways to increase estrogen naturally.
 As a Nigerian, eating foods rich in oestrogen will build your bone strength, regulate your hormones, boost your sex drive, and also reduces the risk of cancer.
-Its benefits are vast and apply to both genders.
-Getting some of the foods rich in oestrogen might be a hectic task, as they must be readily available in Nigeria.

 Here are some of the popular Nigerian foods that are rich in oestrogen.